CypherMediaGIT/DayZCommunityOfflineMode-DeerIsle-Edition/README.md

-# DayZCommunityOfflineMode DeerIsle Edition 1.6
+# DayZCommunityOfflineMode DeerIsle Edition 1.7
-# (MAP Version: 4.2b)
+# (MAP Version: 4.4)
-# This version is the Mission Files for DeerIsle 4.2b
+# This version is the Mission Files for DeerIsle 4.4
+# DayZ Version 1.12

 **Thank you to Arkensor for his Mod DayZCommunityOffline Mode**